-- Rail electrification Macarthur to Picton / Wilton and prioritisation of Rapid bus services - from Campbelltown through to Wilton in short term. - Maldon Dombarton Rail link to connect the freight line from Bradfield City Centre to Port Kembla via the Greater Macarthur and Wilton Growth Areas. - Regional connectivity infrastructure duplication of Blaxland Crossing (or second crossing) for access to the Western Sydney International Airport and Bradfield City Centre, a full upgrade of Picton Road, and replacement of Wilton Road Cataract River Bridge. - Sewerage infrastructure in Campbelltown and Wollondilly-with the urgent Picton STP upgrade. - Social Infrastructure include South-West hospital located in Wilton catering for growing population and Wilton high school and potential schools at Appin. - Eco-tourism infrastructure to link the Great Burragorang Walk to the Eastern Escarpment. - Education forward planning matching vocational and tertiary education with growth. - Open space and sportfields strategy to service local and regional catchments. - Biodiversity and green infrastructure, including the Cumberland Plain Conservation Plan and green grid strategy. - Rural road connections needed to support rural and visitor. - Activation of additional employment areas to increase local job supply (eg, Wilton, Maldon).
+- Rail electrification Macarthur to Picton/Wilton and prioritisation of Rapid bus services - from Campbelltown through to Wilton in short term. - Maldon Dombarton Rail link to connect the freight line from Bradfield City Centre to Port Kembla via the Greater Macarthur and Wilton Growth Areas. - Regional connectivity infrastructure duplication of Blaxland Crossing (or second crossing) for access to the Western Sydney International Airport and Bradfield City Centre, a full upgrade of Picton Road, and replacement of Wilton Road Cataract River Bridge. - Sewerage infrastructure in Campbelltown and Wollondilly with the urgent Picton STP upgrade. - Social Infrastructure include South-West hospital located in Wilton catering for growing population and Wilton high school and potential schools at Appin. - Eco-tourism infrastructure to link the Great Burragorang Walk to the Eastern Escarpment. - Education forward planning matching vocational and tertiary education with growth. - Open space and sportfields strategy to service local and regional catchments. - Biodiversity and green infrastructure, including the Cumberland Plain Conservation Plan and green grid strategy. - Road classification to support key route safety and capacity improvements and rural road connections needed to support rural villages and visitor. - Activation of additional employment areas to increase local job supply (e.g. Wilton, Maldon).